antchfx/xpath/README.md

 XPath is Go package provides selecting nodes from XML, HTML or other documents using XPath expression.

-[XQuery](https://github.com/antchfx/xquery) : lets you extract data from HTML/XML documents using XPath package.
+[htmlquery](https://github.com/antchfx/htmlquery) : Extract data from HTML documents using XPath.

+[xmlquery](https://github.com/antchfx/xmlquery): Extract data from XML documents using XPath.

 ### Features